jango-git/three-zoo/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests if you find these utilities helpful.

 ## License